TylerLeonhardt/talk-proposals/bio.md

 I'm a developer on the PowerShell team at Microsoft.
 In addition to PowerShell itself,
-I work on the VSCode extension for PowerShell, the PowerShell experience in Azure Functions, and more!
+I work on the Visual Studio Code extension for PowerShell, helped ship the PowerShell experience in Azure Functions v2, and more!
 I also live stream coding at work.
 I'm a developer experience nut,